mchagneux/computo_paper/paper.md

 (data-association)=
 ### Data association using confidence regions
 Throughout the video, depending on various conditions on the incoming detections, existing trackers must be updated (with or without a new observation) and others might need to be created.
-This traditional Multiple Hypothesis Tracking (MHT) setup requires a third party data association block to link the incoming detections with the correct filters.
+This setup requires a third party data association block to link the incoming detections with the correct filters.

 At the frame $n$, a set of $L_n$ Bayesian filters track previously seen objects and a new set of detections $\mathcal{D}_n$ is provided by the detector.
 Denote by $1 \leq \ell \leq L_n$ the index of each filter at time $n$, and by convention write $Z^\ell_{1:n-1}$  the previous observed positions associated with index $\ell$ (even if no observation is available at some past times for that object).
 Let $\rho \in (0,1)$ be a confidence level.